uwmadisoncals/cals-main-plugins/show-posts/readme.txt

 == Changelog ==
+= 1.3.9 =
+* Fix: Version number problems

+= 1.3.8 =
+* Fix: was using Weaver Xtreme Plus library.
+Caused issue with customizer.

+= 1.3.7 =
+* Update: compatibility version for WP 4.6
+* New: Show Posts Widget - use with page builders!

 = 1.3.6 =
 * Fix: Show Posts Help document had missing information on posts_per_page
 * Fix: changed styling from .content-2-col to .atw-content-2-col